Dewey-Wang/Axons-extraction/script/README.md

 ## **Subdirectory Descriptions**

 ### **1. Preprocessing**
-- Jupyter Notebooks for raw data preprocessing, including denoising and filtering.
+- Notebook for raw data preprocessing, including denoising, filtering, and preparing data for downstream analysis.

 ### **2. Manual Labeled Image Correction**
-- Notebooks for manually correcting labeled images, leveraging tools like Napari.
+- Tools and scripts for manually correcting labeled images using interactive tools like Napari.

-### **3. Training Data Preparation**
+### **3. Semantic Data Generation**
-- Notebooks to prepare data for model training, such as generating semantic labels from ground truth.
+- Notebook for generating semantic labels from ground truth data for model training.

 ### **4. Data Augmentation**
-- Notebooks for applying data augmentation techniques to enhance dataset diversity.
+- Notebook for applying augmentation techniques to increase dataset diversity and robustness.

-### **5. Model Training & Estimation**
+### **5. Training Data Preparation**
+- Notebook for validating, resizing, and patching datasets for model training.

+### **6. Model Training**
-- Notebooks for training models (e.g., 3D-Unet, VGG16-backboned 3D-Unet) and evaluating their performance.
+- Notebooks for training models like 3D-Unet and SM-Unet with detailed hyperparameter configurations.

+### **7. Model Evaluation**
+- Notebook for evaluating model performance, including metrics like IOU and generating confusion matrices.

+### **8. Run the Model**
+- Notebooks for performing inference using trained models and analyzing predictions.

 ### **Utils**
-A collection of Python scripts providing shared functionality for the pipeline.
+- A collection of modular Python scripts providing shared functionality across the pipeline, such as file handling, patching, and preprocessing utilities.

 ---